jundalisay/mahablist/content/en/economics/dutertenomics.md

 Only the close coordination of various essential services can create a society strong enough to weather the shocks from global warming caused by the selfish <!-- winner-take-all --> behavior of market forces.
 This close coordination can only be done by the government which is supposed to have the public interest.

-{{< q a="smith" >}}
+{{< q a="Adam-Smith" >}}
-<p>Government management of mercantile projects like this requires orderly, vigilant, and parsimonious administration, like those in Venice and Amsterdam..The post office is properly a mercantile project.
+Government management of mercantile projects like this requires orderly, vigilant, and parsimonious administration, like those in Venice and Amsterdam..The post office is properly a mercantile project.
 Its capital is not very big.
 There is no mystery in the business.
-The returns are certain and immediate.</p>
+The returns are certain and immediate.
 <cite>The Wealth of Nations, Book 5</cite>
 {{< /q >}}